0x5ubt13/qool-jekyll_step_by_step-loop/_posts/2019-01-22-jekyll-step-by-step-tutorial.md

 ## Let's Deploy to GitHub
 ### 31) Initialize git in your repository root
-Go to your repositorie's root and initialize git.
+Go to your repository's root and initialize git.

 > $ cd relative_path_to/repository_name

 > $ git init

 ### 32) Adapt the .gitignore file
-We do not want our  _site folder in our master branch, that's why the .gitignore file also has the following entry.
+We do not want our  _site folder in our remot master branch, that's why the .gitignore file also has the following entry.
 > $ vim .gitignore

 ```